-Thermodynamics is the sub-division of science that deals with the study of the combined effects of heat and work with changes in state confined by the laws of thermodynamics.
-Heat energy associated with chemical reactions is converted into different usable forms based on the laws of thermodynamics.
-The fact that energy can never be created nor destroyed and can only be transformed from one form to the other forms on the basis of energy transformation and its use in different industries is an appliation of thermodynamics.
-Chemical reactions also have energy associated with it.
+Chemical reactions which releases heat energy associated with it are converted into different usable forms based on the laws of thermodynamics.
+The fact that energy can only be transformed from one form to the other forms and its use in different industries is on the basis of energy transformation.
+We are aware that chemical reactions have energy associated with it.
 The laws of thermodynamics deal with energy changes during a reaction and are not concerned with the rate at which the reaction is proceeding.

 Some general terms like heat, energy, and work were done are often used in thermodynamics.
 Let us learn a bit about basic thermodynamics and understand these terms.